strongqa/docs.howitzer-framework.io/README.md

 **Rule Two:** Coding of checks in the class pages methods are __prohibited.__

-Here is how implement it correctly:
+Here is how to implement it correctly:

 **Example:**